OddCameras.com Olympus Pen D3

 still work nicely after so many years.
 Seen today's film prices, half frames are sought after.
 This led to high prices for the top models.

 Handling is easy and logic.
 The D3 combines a top luminous lens and a meter in a very small body.
-A nice find.

 back